 A couple weekends ago I saw Watchmen (2009), but it’s taken me a while to write up the review, for a couple of reasons.
 One is that I decided to read the 1986-7 Alan Moore comic book series it’s based on first, and another is that the story is pretty complicated!
 But here we go, finally:

 For all the deviousness of the plot and story, a big factor setting Watchmen apart from similar comic books — at least, the old group titles with which I’m familiar — is that it examines the moral questions of vigilante heroism in a much different way.
 Like many spy novels of the Cold War era, it asks the question: in the fight against evil, is it justifiable to use evil means?
-The “heroes” of this universe aren’t your standard square-jawed good guys standing up for justice and the American way.
-They’re sociopaths, and mad geniuses, they’re glory-seekers and narcissists, and disaffected tools of the government…all of them with strained, sometimes twisted relationships with their “hero” status.
-The psychology on display in Watchmen makes Batman seem like a simple, happy guy.
+The “heroes” of this universe aren’t standard square-jawed good guys standing up for justice and the American way.
+They’re sociopaths, and mad geniuses, they’re glory-seekers and narcissists, and disaffected tools of the government, all with strained, sometimes twisted relationships with their “hero” status.
+The psychology on display in Watchmen makes Batman seem well adjusted.
 And that makes them all the more fun to watch.
-(I can only imagine how much more impact these types of characters must have had in the 1980s, in the context of a much tamer comic book scene — we’re a lot more used to neurotic, gray area heroes nowadays.)
+(I can only imagine how much more impact these types of characters must have had in the 1980s, in the context of a much tamer comic book scene; we’re a lot more used to neurotic, gray area heroes nowadays.)